AlanLeAI/Traffic-Signs-Classification/README.md

 A simple Flask App that can classify traffic signs on road using a convolutional neural network model.

+## How to use the tool?

+Dowload github and install the below tools then run the command line `python app.py`

 ## Tools Used:
 * Tensorflow